syncfusion-content/wpf-docs/wpf/SfChart/Axis.md

 ## Inversed Axis

-This feature is used to reverse chart plotting inverse the axis scaling.
+This feature is used to reverse chart plotting.
+It inverses the axis scaling.

 {% highlight xml %}